Hand-Arm Vibration Syndrome

 Daily exposure to hand and arm vibration by workers who use vibrating tools powered by compressed air, gasoline or electricity (e.g. powered hammers, jackhammers, chisels, chainsaws, sanders, grinders, riveters, breakers, drills, compactors, sharpeners and shapers) can cause physical damage to the hands and arms.
 Some of the trades/industry in which workers are at risk include construction, forestry, foundry, quarry, shipyard, railroad, assembly manufacturing, mining and agriculture.

-Please follow this link to review OHCOW's full report on Hand-Arm Vibration Syndrome.
+Please click below for OHCOW's full report on Hand-Arm Vibration Syndrome